 Your blog states you will "probably write about" the "separate problem, arising from the habit of referring to principles of legal and judicial ethics, instead of the law governing lawyers or codes of judicial conduct".
-While I am unsure precisely what you mean, CJA has a gold-mine of primary-source, documentary evidence, spanning decades and posted on CJA's website, www.judgewatch.org, bearing
+While I am unsure precisely what you mean, CJA has a gold-mine of primary-source, documentary evidence, spanning decades and posted on CJA's website, www.judgewatch.org, bearing upon the reality of "legal and judicial ethics" and "law governing lawyers or codes of conduct", including at the U.S. Supreme Court.

-I look forward to speaking with you - and to $\underline{\text{Professor Dorf}}$, here $\underline{cc'd}$ - about building evidence-based scholarship in these important areas.
+I look forward to speaking with you - and to Professor Dorf, here cc'd - about building evidence-based scholarship in these important areas.